-14 Days, from Monaco to Ajaccio
+14 Day Italian Riviera Charter Itinerary - Monaco to Ajaccio

-Day 1Monaco - Portofino
+Monaco - Portofino

-Day 2Portofino - Cinque Terre
+Portofino - Cinque Terre

 Wake up anchored close to the Cinque Terre; five incredibly beautiful secluded villages surrounded by spectacular scenery and tranquil beaches.
-They are inaccessible by road, so take a tender ashore and explore.
-Riomaggiore and its topsy-turvy pastel houses, Manarola perched majestically on a rock and backed by terraced vineyards.
+They are inaccessible by road, so take a tender ashore and explore Riomaggiore and its topsy-turvy pastel houses, and Manarola perched majestically on a rock and backed by terraced vineyards.
 Climb the winding stairs at Corniglia, and sit back to enjoy lunch and a bottle of local white wine whilst taking in the spectacular views.

 Vernazza is the prettiest of all; a typical Italian Riviera fishing village sitting in a rocky cove of dark rocks, with brightly coloured houses.
 Monterosso Al Mare’s cobbled streets are the busiest, with many restaurants.

 There are many different diving spots in the area for both beginners and experienced divers.
-You will find a great variety of marine life and various species of fish of all sizes such as blennies, gobies, striped breams, wrasses, and giltheads.
+You will find a great variety of marine life and various species of fish of all sizes such as blennies, gobies, striped breams, wrasses and giltheads.
 Deep-sea divers will encounter some bigger fish near the Marine Reserve.
 In those areas you will find sole fish, greater weever fish, stingrays and octopuses hiding near the rocks.

-If you're lucky you may even spot some dolphins!
+If you're lucky you may even spot some dolphins.

-Day 3Cinque Terre - Elba
+Cinque Terre - Elba

 Spend a day relaxing around the idyllic island of Elba.
 There are plenty of sandy beaches and secluded anchorages around Elba’s winding and varied coastline.
 Spend the evening in Portoferrario.